When is a family eligible?

-- whether the parent(s) and/or child(ren) have special needs, are registered disabled, has a CAF, are on the Child Protection Register or any Child Protection issues that may have emerged.
+- whether the parent(s) and/or child(ren) have special needs, are registered disabled, are on the Child Protection Register or any Child Protection issues that may have emerged.

 - which other agencies may be working with the family and what other help the family may be getting (eg from family or friends).

 - Whether there may be any health and safety issues for the family or the volunteer.

 - As a worker we need to know if you close a case, go on extended leave, another worker replaces you etc.